hanyuone/Ways-to-NOT-make-money/README.md

             -EVEN MORE MAJOR OF AN UPDATE!
             -Added multiplayer (you can play with your friends on the save device!)
                 -Changed the mechanics of savegame()
+            -Report issues in-game, you don't have to open web browser!

      0.6.1-alpha:
             -MAJOR UPDATE!